-- Crops: Wheat, maize, Sorghum, groundnuts, Sunflower, soy
+rops: Wheat, maize, Sorghum, groundnuts, Sunflower, soy

-- > Livestock :Cattle, sheep, horses

-- > Vegetables: Potatoes, asparagus et.al

-4. OVERVIEW OF SPATIAL LOCATION OF MATJHABENG LOCAL MUNICIPALITY IN THE FREE STATE PROVINCE
+2.4 OVERVIEW OF SPATIAL LOCATION OF MATJHABENG LOCAL MUNICIPALITY IN THE FREE STATE PROVINCE

-4.1.
-Free State Province
+2.4.1 Free State Province

 The Free State Province is one of nine provinces in South Africa and is centrally located in terms of the geographic distribution of South Africa.
 The Free State represents 10.6% of the total land area of South Africa (Census 2001).
 The province covers an area of 129 464 km2, and had a population of 2.7 million in 2001.
 The Free State Province is divided into 5 district municipalities (districts).
 These are again subdivided into three to five local municipalities each, for a total of 20 local municipalities.